[ Printer Friendly Version ] [ Report Abuse ]

 “But, Professor-” Vesper wailed, standing up.

-“That is that!” he shouted impatiently, silencing them with his finger.
+“My decision is final!” he shouted impatiently, silencing them with his finger.

 After Professor Slughorn finished examining every cauldron, he awarded 20 house points to Lucius and Cilia each.
-Cilia squealed with excitement and pride, as opposed to Lucius, who simply sat there as if he’d accomplished a task as pathetic as repairing a broken vase.
+Of course by pairing Head Boy and Head Girl together, what did Slughorn expect?
+Cilia squealed with excitement and pride, as opposed to Lucius, who simply sat there as if he’d accomplished a task as ingenuous as repairing a broken vase.

 Narcissa and Nixie left class together, when Drew suddenly popped up behind them.